Vaajakoski railway station: History

 Before the completion of the Jyväskylä–Pieksämäki railway, people travelled from Vaajakoski to Jyväskylä by ferry, horse-drawn carriage and on foot.
 The Vaajakoski railway station was opened in 1918.
 Bus services from Vaajakoski to Jyväskylä began in 1925.
 Ferry services were discontinued in 1928 due to the increasing popularity of trains and buses.

 The number of passenger trains stopping at Vaajakoski was twenty a day in 1965, twelve in 1975 and only seven in 1985.
 The number was reduced to three in the spring of 1988 upon the retirement of the Dm7 railbuses.
-The station was made unmanned in May 1990, and the last trains ceased to call in Vaajakoski on 31 May 1992.
+The station was made unstaffed in May 1990, and the last trains ceased to call in Vaajakoski on 31 May 1992.

 Vaajakoski used to be a busy freight station, but due to the closure of SOK's factories and the increase in road transport, the volume of cargo transported has decreased significantly.
 In 1990, 4,000 tonnes of goods arrived at and 3,000 tonnes left the station.
 In 1950, the corresponding figures were 24,000 tonnes and 22,000 tonnes.

 The security changes at Vaajakoski were completed on 26 April 2007, when the station became remote-controlled from Pieksämäki.
 The first remote-controlled train encounter at the railyard took place at the turn of the day on 26-27 April, when freight trains 3035 and 4040 met at the operating point.